The Best Solid Wood Furniture for Outdoors

 Now that you’ve got an understanding of the types of wood and materials used in outdoor furniture, take a look at the kinds of furniture available and how each might work with your space:

-- Dining Sets: If you plan on eating outdoors, you’re going to want to invest in a dining set.
-Dining sets include traditional looking picnic tables with bench seating and the option for an umbrella to provide shade on a sunny day.
-If you want something a little more formal, you can also buy a dining table and a set of matching chairs in polywood.
+- Dining sets: If you plan on eating outdoors, you’re going to want to invest in a dining set.
+Dining sets include traditional-looking picnic tables with bench seating and the option for an umbrella to provide shade on a sunny day.
+If you want something a little more formal, you can also buy a dining table and a set of matching chairs in poly.

 - Gliders: Maybe your dream is to sit on your porch in the evening and relax with a book or a cup of tea.
-If that’s the case, you might want to try out a glider with an attached table.
-Gliders let you gently rock back and forth.
-The attached table makes it easy to bring along a snack or drink.
-You can also put a lamp or candle on the table to add some light as the sun sets.
+If that’s the case, you might want to try out a Legacy Two Seat Glider.
+This durable glider lets you gently rock back and forth.

 - Accessories: Don’t forget the finishing touches.
 Details like window boxes and planters can help to beautify your space.